voxpupuli/puppet-autofs/README.md

 The `autofs::map` defined type is no longer documented or supported, and it will be removed from a future version.

+The `direct`, `executable`, `mapcontents`, `mapfile_manage`, and `replace` parameters of `autofs::mount` are removed in 5.0.0, the first having already been ineffective in 4.3.0, and the others no longer being relevant starting in 5.0.0.

 #### Puppet platforms
 Compatible with Puppet 4 or greater only.
 Puppet 4.6.0 or greater (including Puppet 5) will provide best results.